karinagb8/movies_company/README.md

 =======================================

 Decissions:
-- Alias can be repeat between different people
+- Alias can be repeated between different people
 - No one can delete records except from de admin site (superusers with is_staff = True)
 - The "trusted users" are the ones who are superusers (not staff) and they need an apikey that can be created only by admin users
+- I used sqlite because it was easier to start a database.
+It's not necessary to install any package or create the database, Django manages automaticaly everything.
+I usually use PostgreSQL.

 =======================================